michelzaum/crypto-word-app/README.md

 $ npm install

 # Run application
-$ npm start (The application will open in a brower.
+$ npm start (The application will open in a browser.
 If not, it can be accessed from the link http://localhost:4200/)
 ```
 <p align="center">Created with ❤️ by michelzaum</span>